taurushq-io/frost-ed25519/README.md

 ## Protocol version implemented

-The FROST paper proposes two variants of hte
+The FROST paper proposes two variants of the protocol.
 We implement the "single-round" version of FROST, rather than the 4-round variant FROST-Interactive.

 The single-round version actually does one "offline" round, followed by one "online" round, where the offline round does not need the message and can therefore be precomputed.
+For simplicity, we group both steps together and achieve a 2 round protocol that requires less state handling.
+We also ignore the role of _signature aggregator_ and instead let the parties broadcast the signature shares to each other to obtain the full signature.

 This variant is the one that is proposed for practical implementations, however it does not have a full security proof, unlike FROST-Interactive (see [Section 6.2](https://eprint.iacr.org/2020/852.pdf) of the FROST paper).

-Moreover

-### Ed25519 version

-We support the original Ed25519, which follows the construction known as PureEdDSA, as opposed to HashEdDSA/Ed25519ph or ContextEdDSA/Ed25519ctx.

 ### Deterministic nonce generation